 The living room, open to the kitchen and dining room, is delineated by the vaulted ceiling.
 We added wood beams painted in white to keep the space feeling airy and tall.
 For ceiling lighting, we dropped the 60” Valencia Chandelier – a classic wagon wheel fixture with exposed bulbs.

-The fireplace, aligned with the peak of the ceiling, anchors the space.
-Because of its size, the fireplace already drew your attention so we decided to keep the covering white and textural, by using a brick finish.
+The fireplace, aligned with the peak of the ceiling, anchors the space and automatically draws your attention with its grandiosity.
+So, we decided to keep the covering minimal and textural by using a brick finish in white.
 We designed asymmetrical millwork around it, creating practical shelving on one side, and additional seating with a bench on the other.
 The large windows are softened with some flowy, grey linen drapes - the perfect finishing touch!

-This home has a walk-in pantry, so we could afford to lose the uppers on the stove wall.
-This allowed us to create a feature wall by including a 60” hood, mixing white subway tile and marble backsplashes, and add some decorative wall sconces for a touch of glam.
-To balance out the airy stove wall, we needed something voluminous on the adjacent wall.
+This home has a walk-in pantry, so we could afford to lose the upper cabinets on the stove wall.
+Doing this allowed us to create a feature wall by including a 60” hood, mixing white subway tile and marble backsplashes, and some decorative wall sconces for a touch of glam.
+To balance the airy stove wall, we needed something voluminous on the adjacent wall.
 We panelled the refrigerator for a seamless look, and went with floor-to-ceiling cabinets.

 Kitchen Cabinet and Office Desk Colour: “Essex Green” HC-188, Benjamin Moore